pythonlearner1025/emg/README.md

 ## Intro

 This is software for Minjune Song (CMU'25) and Darion Homarioon (CMU'24) EMG project.
+This is an independent effort unaffiliated with any coursework.
 Currently, the project aims to:
 - Find subject-specific grip force normalization variables as alternatives to MVC.
 - Investigate how dataset size and composition affects grip force prediction accuracy.